mguideng/mguideng.github.io/_posts/2018-07-16-text-mining-glassdoor-big3.md

-_**Abstract**_
-_This project scrapes Glassdoor.com, a website that includes company reviews by employees.
-Basic text mining tasks were applied to find out what employees write the most about to describe their workplace experiences, and whether they tend to be expressed in a more negative, positive or neutral way.
+_This post is about scraping Glassdoor.com and applying basic text mining tasks to find out what employees write the most about to describe their workplace experiences, and whether they tend to be expressed in a more negative, positive or neutral way.
 Final results shown as visuals, both tables and graphs._

 =======

 Ever wondered what it's like to work for a specific company?
 If so, you've probably looked into [Glassdoor]( https://www.glassdoor.com).
 The site contains user-generated content on which people share feedback about company-specific compensation, interview experiences and post anonymous reviews that evaluate the workplace.
-Its features include star ratings (on a 5-point scale), where employees award the company stars on a mix of factors.
+Its features include star ratings (on a 5-point scale), where employees award the company stars on a mix of factors such as workplace culture, work/life balance and senior management.

 The star ratings are enough for some people to get an idea of whether the prospective company has the right environment for them, but for others, it doesn't tell the story about sentiments towards the workplace.
 Sentiments reflect the attitudes and opinions of people based on what they have to say - whether they are positive, negative or neutral - and can provide a proxy for employee satisfaction.